COMPETITION FOR DOCTORAL FELLOWSHIPS: 2 - 4 June, 2021

 A contract is given to a student for a subject.
 Changing subjects after the competition implies loss of the contract*.
 If a student withdraws or refuses a contract, the liberated contract does not remain with the same subject but is attributed to the highest ranked of the complementary list for the subject for which that candidate competed.

-* : except exceptional cases treated by the director of the doctoral school together with the scientific council.
+* : except exceptional cases treated by the director of the doctoral school together with the scientific board.